Does Steward work with beginning farmers and ranchers?

 Updated by Steward Team

-Yes, Steward is owned and controlled by its founding team.
-We believe in supporting independent business like ourselves.
+Yes, Steward is owned and controlled by its founding team, staff, and shareholders.

 After growing up in his family's real estate business, Dan co-founded Fundrise - the first real estate crowdfunding platform in the United States.